-EPL 5670 falls within the Kunene south groundwater basin (Figure 9), in general, this region has little groundwater.
-This EPL falls within the Ugab catchment area.
-The groundwater potential of fractured aquifers in the Swakop Group of the Damara Sequence is generally low (Christelis, 2011)
+EPL 5445 falls within the Kunene south groundwater basin (figure 8)., in general, this region has little groundwater.
+This EPL falls within the Ugab catchment area The groundwater potential of fractured aquifers in the Swakop Group of the Damara Sequence is generally low (Christelis, 2011).

-There are six farms located within or nearby EPL 5670, there are three known boreholes in the NNE corner of the EPL for which abstraction is used by the surrounding farms for water supply.
-The current and planned mining-related activities in the Kunene south Basin and other areas in the Kunene Region of Namibia may have impacts on the availability and quality of water resources.
+There are no farms located within or nearby EPL 5445, thus no borehole abstraction is used by the surrounding area for water supply.
+There is no indication of any boreholes in the nearby area, or surrounding the EPL, as per Namibian GIS data.
+The current and planned mining-related activities in the Kunene south Basin and other areas in the Erongo Region of Namibia may have impacts on the availability and quality of water resources.

-The Kunene region in the northwestern part of Namibia receives between 450mm to less than 50 mm of rainfall per year, most of the EPL area is located in the arid part with rainfall of less than 150 mm per year.
+The Erongo region in the central-western part of Namibia receives between 350 to less than 50 mm of rainfall per year, most of the EPL area is located in the arid part with rainfall of less than 150 mm per year (Bubenzer, 2002).